 The DualSense Controller's battery lasts quite a long while as it is, but it's always good to have a way to charge up another one to have for backup, just in case.
 The DualSense Charging Station lets you charge up to two DualSense wireless controllers at the same time, all without having to keep them connected to the PlayStation 5.

 This helps you free up USB ports from the PS5, and holds your controllers securely in one place.
 When you've exhausted one controller's battery, drop it into the dock, hear the click to know it's properly positioned, and then pick up the other controller for a freshly-charged controller so you can jump into your favorite game that much quicker.
 It's also a great option for families who need multiple controllers charged at once for multiplayer sessions.

-For those who prefer to pick up a different type of headset than what Sony has with the Pulse 3D Wireless Headset, SteelSeries has a fantastic alternative with the Arctis 7P Wireless Gaming Headset for PlayStation.
+For those who prefer to pick up a different type of headset than what Sony has to offer SteelSeries has a fantastic alternative with the Arctis 7P Wireless Gaming Headset for PlayStation.
 Designed for PS5, this headset is also compatible with PS4, Switch, PC, and Android.

 Check out our full SteelSeries Arctis 7P wireless review.